 The U.S. Department of Education (ED) offers the federal student loan program, which eligible students and parents borrow directly from the U.S. Department of Education at participating schools.
-Student loans do have
+Student loans do have to be paid back.
+Direct Subsidized Loans, Direct Unsubsidized Loans and Direct PLUS Loans are types of Direct Loans.

-- 1. Direct Subsidized Stafford Loan: Are loans made to eligible undergraduate students who demonstrate \financial need to help cover the costs of higher education at a college or career school.
+- 1. Direct Subsidized Stafford Loan: Are loans made to eligible undergraduate students who demonstrate Financial Need to help cover the costs of higher education at a college or career school.
 The U.S. Department of Education pays the interest on the loan while you are enrolled in school at least half time and for the first six months after you leave school (referred to as a grace period).
 The maximum annual loan amount is \$3,500 for the first academic year and up to \$3,500 for the second academic year.
 (The amount is prorated for programs that are less than an academic year, or if there is less than an academic year remaining.)
 The interest rate for loans disbursed on or after July 1, 2019, is 4.53 percent. - 2.
-Direct Unsubsidized Stafford Loan: Are loans made to eligible undergraduate students, but in this case, the student does not have to demonstrate \financial need to be eligible for the loan.
+Direct Unsubsidized Stafford Loan: Are loans made to eligible undergraduate students, but in this case, the student does not have to demonstrate financial need to be eligible for the loan.
 The college will determine the amount you can borrow based on the cost of attendance and other financial aid you receive.
 You are responsible for paying the interest on a Direct Unsubsidized Loan during all grace periods.
-If you chose not to pay the interest while you are in school and during the grace periods, your interest will accrue and be capitalized (that is, your interest will be assed to the principle amount of your loan).
+If you chose not to pay the interest while you are in school and during the grace periods, your interest will accrue and be capitalized (that is, your interest will be assed to the principal amount of your loan).
 The maximum annual loan amount is \$2,000 for a dependent student or \$6,000 for an independent student (or a dependent student whose parent has been denied a PLUS Loan).
 (The amount is prorated for programs that are less than an academic year or if there is less than an academic year remaining.)
 The interest rate is 4.53 percent. - 3.
 Direct PLUS Loan: Are loans made to parents of dependent undergraduate students to help pay for education expenses not covered by other financial aid.
-This fixed rate loan is available only to parents without adverse credit histories. - \Financial Need is the difference between the cost of attendance (COA) at a school and your Expected Family Contribution (EFC).
+This fixed rate loan is available only to parents without adverse credit histories.

+Financial Need is the difference between the cost of attendance (COA) at a school and your Expected Family Contribution (EFC).
 While COA varies from school to school, your EFC does not change based on the school you attend.